niclaslindberg/webx-routes/README.md

 ```

 ## Ioc container
 The [WebX-Ioc container](https://github.com/niclaslindberg/webx-ioc) is embedded in the WebX-Routes framework.
-You dynamically registers / statically initializes services in the config `ioc` section.
+WebX-Routes supports dynamic registration / static invokation of services in the config `ioc` section.

 Dynamically register a service with the WebX-Ioc container.
 `config/someconfig.php`